pipelinelabo/datalaiq-wiki/ingesters/preprocessors/drop.md

 ### Example: Forward Entries and Drop

-This example forwards entries to another system via a TCP forwarder, then drops them before they can be ingested into Gravwell.
+This example forwards entries to another system via a TCP forwarder, then drops them before they can be ingested into DatalaiQ.

 ```
 [Listener "default"]